 Years of Service Accrual Rate 0 through 48 months (4 years) 0.04 hours of vacation per hour worked and during paid time off.
 48 months (4 years and one day) 0.06 hours of vacation per hour worked and during paid time off.
 120 months (10 years and one day) 0.08 hours of vacation per hour worked and during paid time off.
+180 months (15 years and one day) 0.088 hours of vacation per hour worked and during paid time off.
 300 months (25 years and one day) 0.096 hours of vacation per hour worked and during paid time off.

 - 8.2.1 Relief Department Heads who are not also employed as Regular Department Heads shall accrue vacation at the rate shown above for 0 through 4 years of service. - 8.2.2 Regular and Relief Department Heads will not be allowed to accrue more than two hundred and fifty (250) hours of vacation leave.
 If an employee is close to reaching the 250 hour cap, the employee will request to schedule vacation as described in 8.3 of this Article. - 8.3 Scheduling of Vacations: Vacation requests shall be consistent with Article V (Scheduling).
 Requests must be submitted through the Employer's timekeeping system and approved by management.
 Requests for vacation leave shall be submitted at least two (2) weeks prior to desired vacation time.
+Exceptions to this two-week advance request requirement may be made for emergencies and/or at the Employer's discretion.
 Vacation requests will be processed within two weeks of the request.
 If a vacation request is denied, the employee will be informed in writing. - 8.4 Vacation Pay Upon Termination: A Department Head who has successfully completed the initial probationary period, and is separated from MERC, shall be entitled to payment for accrued vacation leave.
 In no case shall payment be for more than the maximum accumulation.
-In case of death, compensation for accrued vacation leave shall be paid in the same manner that salary due is paid. - 8.5 Breaks in Service: Eligibility to take vacation and to receive higher accrual rates based on years of service is subject to the Break in Service provision in Article IV.
+In case of death, compensation for accrued vacation leave shall be paid in the same manner that salary due is paid.

+8.5 Breaks in Service: Eligibility to take vacation and to receive higher accrual rates based on years of service is subject to the Break in Service provision in Article IV.